-RE:
+Re:

 This document contains confidential information and should be handled in a secure manner.
+The content should only be discussed with our Office or with program coordinators.

-The above named student is disabled according to the definition included in Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act (ADA).
-The Office of Disability Services (ODS) has verified this student's disability (if the student of the student's disability is confidential, and the student only needs to share it with the student of the student's disability is confidential.
+The above-named student meets the definition of having a disability according to Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disposilities Act (ADA).
+Pierpont's Support Services, Office of Disability Services (ODS), has verified this student's disability(ies).
+By law, the nature of the student's disability is confidential, and the student only needs to share it with ODS.

-Under the ADA, students with disabilities are dro "reconable accommodations" in their academic pursuits, so that the effect of their disability do not infan interfere with either their learning process or their grading and evaluation.
-The resonable and must be provided to this so that the equested by the student or ODS representing the student.
+Under the ADA, students with disabilities are due "reasonable accommodations" in their academic pursuits, so that the effect of their disability does not unfairly interfere with either their learning process or their grading and evaluation.
+ODS has determine that the accommodations below are reasonable and must be provided to this student if requested by the student or ODS representing the student.

-It is understood that each a modation will be provided unless the accommodation violates essential course requirement in violates the instructor must contact ODS as soon as possible.
+It is understood that each accommodation will a provided unless the accommodation violates essential program/course requirements, in which cuse the instructor and student must contact O S as soon as possible.

-The student may choose to use all, some, or none of the accommodations in class.
+The student may choose to us all, some, or none of the accommodations in class.
+It is the student's responsibility to provide this letter to his/her instructors before accommodations are needed.